manassadasivuni/dg/_posts/2020-09-13-tok-journal-entry-3-the-logistical-map.md

 ![Logistic map](https://upload.wikimedia.org/wikipedia/commons/thumb/5/50/Logistic_Bifurcation_map_High_Resolution.png/1200px-Logistic_Bifurcation_map_High_Resolution.png)

 This means that the population stabilises not at _one single point, but two_.
-This splits up one again into four different points and continues to double.
+This splits up once again into four different points and continues to double.
 Once $r = 3.57$, there's no stable population and chaos emerges.
 This is a useful property and was first used to generate (pseudo) randomness from computers.

 Going back to the Mandelbrot set I mentioned, the way these two relate is that the logistic map _is part of the Mandelbrot set_.
 To see this, we have to view the set using the z-axis which gives us this image: